Falachi/simple-pdf-cli/README.md

 - Reorder pages of a PDF
 - Trim pages of a PDF
 - Split a PDF into multiple PDFs
+- Encrypt a PDF
+- Decrypt a PDF

 ## Usage Examples